deCast-xyz/frontend/README.md

 2. Add more modules like 1 on 1 video streaming, Tipping etc…

 ## Polygon💜
 We deployed ERC-1155 contract on Polygon Mumbai.
-So we can distribute it to creators NFT while they register as creators. https://mumbai.polygonscan.com/address/0x3217A2D822a4808f4E7EC31434903F3613eba097 https://twitter.com/yukiw_eth/status/1647298657891520512](https://twitter.com/yukiw_eth/status/1647298657891520512
+So we can distribute it when viewers subscribe creators live streaming. https://mumbai.polygonscan.com/address/0x3217A2D822a4808f4E7EC31434903F3613eba097 https://twitter.com/yukiw_eth/status/1647298657891520512](https://twitter.com/yukiw_eth/status/1647298657891520512